-Once you have a prescription, or have had it faxed over to our offices, you can call the friendly office staff at any of our three locations, they will take your personal and health insurance information.
+Once you have a prescription, or have had it faxed over to our offices, you can call the friendly office staff at any of our two locations, they will take your personal and health insurance information.
 They will also set you up with your initial evaluation so that we can get you on the road to recovery.

 On your initial evaluation day, please bring your prescription, drivers license, insurance card(s) and also a list of medications that you are currently taking.
 On your first visit, the physical therapist will do an initial evaluation before any treatment will be administered.
 The Physical Therapist will take your medical history, a functional evaluation, and a number of measurements testing your range of motion, strength, endurance and pain level.
 The purpose of this evaluation is to determine the exact nature of your problem.
 The evaluation will determine where and how much pain you may be in, which muscles are weak, which ones are strong, how well you move and if you are over-using some muscles to compensate for weaker ones.
 The therapist will design a treatment program for you addressing your specific needs and areas to be improved.
 At the end of your session, your therapist will assign you homework.
 A home exercise program will be created for you to do every day that will help to strengthen and stretch you back to full function.

 At the end of your session, our friendly office staff will set you up with your following visits.
 Most physical therapy prescriptions allow the patient to be seen for 3 times a week for 4 weeks, before the 4 weeks expires, we will re-evaluate you to document the progress that you have made and a report will be sent to your doctor with our recommendations on whether there are more goals that you and your therapist feel that you can achieve.